Skip to main content

 Fingerprints are shared with the National Information Centre to verify the identity of buyers.

 The Saudi government certainly faces a particularly challenging environment.
 But the core issues are common to most countries.
-Around the world, an ever-growing number of public and private sector organizations are now faced with the pressing need to identify individual customers and end-users reliably – as well as weeding out any potential threats to security and safety.
+Around the world, an ever-growing number of public and private sector organizations are now faced with the pressing need to identify individual customers and end-users reliably and to weed out any potential threats to security and safety.

 Of course, in pursuit of these goals, more and more are now recognizing that biometrics can provide the perfect combination of accuracy, speed, and convenience.